Search Course Outline

 : The Future of Food Systems2025 Semester Two (1255)

-Explores the global food system with a focus on sustainability, health, sovereignty, culture, science and technology, particularly within Aotearoa, New Zealand.
+Explores the global food system with a focus on sustainability, health, culture, science and technology, particularly within Aotearoa, New Zealand.
 Students will work in teams to analyse future trends and propose innovative solutions, using a transdisciplinary approach to envision and design sustainable food systems and practices that respect diverse cultural perspectives.

 No pre-requisites or restrictions